 The equation for calculating added value in business is simple: take the selling price of a good or service and subtract the cost of the raw materials used to produce it.
 The result is the added value, which represents the portion of the selling price attributable to the work of the company or individual who produced the good or service.
 In other words, it’s a measure of how much value was created through the process of production.

-In other words, it means you procure inputs like raw materials and then add value to them to draw customers.
+In other words, it’s a measure of how much value was created through the production process.
+Essentially, it means you procure inputs like raw materials and then add value to them to draw customers.
 It’s like making a cake – you start with a base (flour, sugar, eggs), then add your special ingredients to make it your own.
 In business, added value often makes one product or service better than another.

 For example, if two companies are selling the same product, the one offering added value like free shipping or a money-back guarantee is likely to get more sales.
 Added value can also be intangible, such as better customer service or a positive brand image.